Key Takeaways

 - Appraisal: Ordered by lender, typically takes 7-10 days to complete

-- Underwriting: Lender reviews all documents, verifies income—takes 3-5 weeks
+- Underwriting: Lender reviews all documents and verifies income, which takes 3-5 weeks

 - Title search: Runs concurrently, takes 1-2 weeks